google/copybara/README.md

 and move source code between these repositories.
 A common case is a project that involves maintaining a confidential repository and a public repository in sync.

-Copybara requires you to choose one of the repositories to be the authoritative repository, so that there is always one source of truth.
+Copybara requires you to choose one of the repositories to be the authoritative repository so that there is always one source of truth.
 However, the tool allows contributions to any repository, and any repository can be used to cut a release.